Cyber security: How BT is helping employees land a dream job they never knew existed

 Perceived barriers to entry in cyber security

 So, what’s the extent of the problem?
 Well, the cyber security industry is still perceived as opaque and inaccessible to many.
-When asked why they didn’t see cyber security as a viable career path, nearly two thirds (38%) of people said they didn’t know enough about the sector, while 32% said cyber sounded too technical for them, and a quarter (25%) cited age as a potential barrier.
+When asked why they didn’t see cyber security as a viable career path, over two thirds (38%) of people said they didn’t know enough about the sector, while 32% said cyber sounded too technical for them, and a quarter (25%) cited age as a potential barrier.
 When asked to imagine a cyber security professional, 39% of people imagined someone with a bachelor’s degree or above.

 The reality is that our industry requires a broad array of skills and there are a wealth of different roles in the industry, many of which rely on transferable skills that many people already possess.
 Those with the right attitude and determination can thrive in the cyber security industry, irrespective of their experience, education or age.